ARWL2016/ps-webpack-eames-2/README.md

 4. Set `loader: "style-loader!css-loader!sass-loader"`.
 Hence, scss files will get passed through the sass-loader and then the css-loader 5.
 Nb.
 This method includes everything in the bundle, so we don't get to view the css output

 ####Less Support
 This is identical to Sass, except that we use `less loader` and the extension is `.less`

+---
+####Creating a Separate CSS bundle

+See `webpack-seperate-css.config.js`
+IMPORTANT: Cannot make this function and this package may be incompatible with Webpack 2. `Error: Chunk.entry was removed.
+Use hasRuntime()`.
+But the course method is this:

+1. `npm install extract-text-webpack-plugin --save-dev`
+2. in `webpack.config` require the package in (1)
+3. Since this is supposed to output two files, we change the public path to `/public/assets` - remove the `js` folder
+4. define a plugin using a function from the package
+5. redefine the module loaders using the same `ExtractTextPlugin` function
+6. In `index.html` restore the css link to the publicPath: `<link rel="stylesheet" href="/public/assets/styles.css">` and:
+7. Alter the script link also: `<script src="/public/assets/bundle.js"></script>`

+---
+####Adding Autoprefixer-Loader
+1. `npm install autoprefixer-loader --save-dev`
+2. In `webpack.config` chain this loader after scss but before css, e.g: `loader: "style-loader!css-loader!autoprefixer-loader!sass-loader" `